 Up to 20cm of snow expected in parts of UK in ‘first taste of winter’

-The Met Office has issued several yellow weather warnings for snow and ice for parts of the UK by the forecaster between Sunday and Tuesday.
+The Met Office issued several yellow weather warnings for snow and ice across parts of the UK

 Your support helps us to tell the story